websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/creating-collections.md

 ## Creating a Collection from an Asset Publisher

 You can create a new Collection from an Asset Publisher widget.
+This is useful when you have an Asset Publisher widget with a customization you want to use as a Collection.

 ![You can transform an Asset Publisher widget into a Collection](./creating-collections/images/06.png)